Moldova in the Junior Eurovision Song Contest 2012

-Moldova participated in the Junior Eurovision Song Contest 2012, with their entry selected through a non-televised national selection.
+Moldova was represented at the Junior Eurovision Song Contest 2012, with their entry selected through a non-televised national selection.

 Before Junior Eurovision

 National final

 6 entries were submitted to TRM, which all were chosen to compete in the national final.

 On 4 October 2012, the six entries were performed in front of a jury, which consisted of Georgeta Voinovan, Vlad Mircos, Natali Toma, Adrian Ursu and Ion Chiorpec.
 Denis Midone was eventually selected as the Moldovan representative for the 2012 contest.